Kidney Care for Dogs

 The kidneys play many essential roles in maintaining the body’s homeostasis.
 They are involved in many different aspects of the body, not simply just producing urine:

 - Filtering out waste products: The kidneys filter excess electrolytes, waste products from the metabolism processes within the body, medications, toxins, and excess water, which creates urine.
 The urine then travels down to the bladder ready to be voided out the body.

 - Stimulating red blood cell production: The kidneys produce a hormone called erythropoietin.
 This hormone stimulates the bone marrow to increase red blood cell production.
 This is really important, as red blood cells carry oxygen around the body to other cells to create energy.
 Without erythropoietin, the blood would be anemic.

 - Maintaining blood pressure: The kidneys produce hormones that signal blood vessels nearby them to constrict or dilate.
 When they constrict, the body’s blood pressure increases, and when they dilate, it decreases, and that is how the kidneys control blood pressure.

 Unlike cats, dogs do not usually suffer from age-related degeneration of the kidneys, known as chronic kidney disease.
 Dogs with kidney disease usually develop acute kidney disease, which has an inciting cause and usually develops much quicker.
 The most common causes of acute kidney disease include:

 - Toxins and poisons

 - Kidney stones

-If your dog has kidney problems, it may come on very quickly, or slowly over a long period of time, depending on what is the cause of the kidney disease.
+If your dog has kidney problems, it may come on quickly or slowly over a long time, depending on the cause of the kidney disease.
 The most common symptoms are: